jkokkat/seg3103_playground/lab06/README.md

 ### Part 3: Additional Testing

 For this section, I implemented an additional Selenium web driver test to for the login process.
-I added code to check that the username "admin" and the password "password" would direct the user to the admin page of application when they click the "Sign in" button.
+I added code to check that the username "admin" and the password "password" would direct the user to the admin page of the application when they click the "Sign in" button.

 These are the passing results when running the four tests:
 ![image](https://user-images.githubusercontent.com/55165117/125736910-36c93f9a-9f84-4559-8c90-785f359327c3.png)